matthewmincher/fordgreenhall.org.uk/src/content/events/heritage_open_day.md

 ---
 Heritage Open Day at Ford Green Hall.

 Explore the Hall free of charge!

+&nbsp;

 Consult a 17th Century Surgeon.

 Meet a soldier from the late Stuart army.

 Have a go at writing with a quill pen.

 Play with period toys and games.

+&nbsp;

 Our tea room will be open as usual!